LivingLegacyMedia/vowbound/chapter_16.md

 A laboratory.
 Well-lit by multiple lanterns.
 Tables covered with instruments—scales, calipers, hammers, chisels.
 And in the center, on a cushion of black velvet, lay both coins.

-Draven Kane stood over them, studying intently.
+Two robed figures stood over them, taking notes and conducting tests.

 Cassian's awareness stabilized, anchoring to the Coin of Heads' perspective.
 He could see the room, hear the sounds, perceive the value in everything around him.
 But it was like watching through a thick window—he could observe but not interact.

-Draven picked up the Coin of Heads carefully, using thick leather gloves.
-Even through the protection, his expression tightened.
-"Still burning.
-Even after hours separated from him."
+One figure picked up the Coin of Heads carefully, using thick leather gloves.
+Even through the protection, the person winced.
+"Still warm.
+The bond is remarkably persistent."

-An assistant stood nearby, taking notes.
-"The bond is remarkably resilient.
-We've tried several severance techniques, but they all produce dangerous feedback.
-The one time we attempted forced dissolution, the coin's temperature increased by fifty degrees in seconds.
-Nearly melted through the table."
+The other figure was writing.
+"We've tried several approaches, but they all produce feedback.
+The one time we attempted forced severance, the temperature spiked dramatically.
+Nearly set fire to the table."

-"Because it's not just magic.
-It's angelic artifice."
-Draven turned the coin over, examining the symbols.
-"These were never meant to change hands easily.
-The Equitors designed them to bond completely—severing the connection might destroy both the coin and the bearer."
+"These aren't ordinary artifacts.
+The bonding mechanism is deeply embedded."
+The first figure set the coin down carefully.
+"Severing the connection might harm both the artifact and the bearer."

-"Then he still has access to them?
+"Does he still have access to their power?
 Even locked in a cell?"

-"Potentially.
-Though I doubt he realizes it yet."
-Draven set the coin down carefully.
-"His awareness is too fragmented from holding those tethers.
-But once he recovers..."

-"Should we keep them separated?
-Make it harder for him to—"

-"No. I want to see what he tries."
-Draven smiled.
-"Let him reach for them remotely.
-Let him attempt trades from his cell.
-It will teach us the true limits of the bond."

-Cassian felt a chill.
-Draven *wanted* him to try using the coins.
-Wanted to study what happened when he did.
+"Unknown.
+His awareness seems fragmented from what he did at the warehouse.
+But if he recovers..."
+A pause.
+"We should monitor for any unusual activity."

+Cassian pulled his awareness back before they noticed anything.
+He couldn't risk them detecting his observation.

 Which meant attempting any trade was playing directly into Draven's hands.